-The Regional Commission for Asia and the Pacific
+The Regional Commission for Asia, the Far East and Oceania

-WOAH Regional Commissions are bodies established to further the objectives of WOAH in their respective regions of the world.
+OIE Regional Commissions are bodies established to further the objectives of the OIE in their respective regions of the world.
 The main role of the Regional Commissions is policy development and assistance to their respective Members.

-A WOAH Regional Commission is made up of the Delegates of all WOAH Members in the Region.
-Each Regional Commission is led by a Bureau composed of Delegates elected by the World Assembly of Delegates of WOAH following a proposal from the Regional Commission.
+An OIE Regional Commission is made up of the Delegates of all the OIE Members in the Region.
+Each Regional Commission is led by a Bureau composed of Delegates elected by the World Assembly of Delegates of the OIE following a proposal from the Regional Commission.
 The Bureau comprises a President, two Vice-Presidents and a Secretary General.
 The Bureau is engaged in discussing and deciding the work programmes, strategies, policies, activities and recommendations of the Commission and the Resolutions of the World Assembly of Delegates.
-The Regional Commission is supported by the WOAH Regional and Sub-Regional Representations for the Region.
+The Regional Commission is supported by the OIE Regional and Sub-Regional Representations for the Region.

-The WOAH Regional Commission for Asia and the Pacific established a Regional Core Group (RCG) to strengthen communication and improve engagement within the Region and encourage regional participation in WOAH activities, including implementation of the WOAH Strategic Plan.
-By supporting the Regional Work Plan Framework, Members of the Asia and the Pacific Region have made a commitment to contribute to the achievement of the objectives defined in the WOAH Strategic Plan.
+The OIE Regional Commission for Asia, the Far East and Oceania has established a Regional Core Group (RCG) to strengthen communication and improve engagement within the Region and encourage regional participation in OIE activities, including implementation of the OIE Strategic Plan.
+By supporting the Regional Work Plan Framework, the Members of the Asia, the Far East and Oceania (AFEO) Region have made a commitment to contribute to the achievement of the objectives defined in the OIE Strategic Plan.

-The RCG is composed of the members of the Bureau of the Regional Commission and the regional members of the WOAH Council, as well as up to four WOAH Delegates from the Region, selected at a meeting of the Regional Commission.
+The RCG is composed of the members of the Bureau of the Regional Commission and the regional members of the OIE Council, as well as up to four OIE Delegates from the Region, selected at a meeting of the Regional Commission.

-Annex 1 provides further details on organisational matters within the Asia and the Pacific Region.
+Annex 1 provides further details on organisational matters within the AFEO Region.